revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 **Steps:**
 1. Run `ng g c user` in the terminal, CLI creates a component and registers this component in the AppModule.
 Now, you're able to see a `user` folder inside `src/app`.
 2. Move to the `src/app/user` folder.
-3. Run `ng g c user-login` in the terminal, CLI creates `user-login` component
+3. Run `ng g c user-login` in the terminal, CLI creates the `user-login` component
-4. Run `ng g c user-register` in the terminal, CLI creates `user-register` component
+4. Run `ng g c user register in the terminal, CLI creates `the user register component

 ![image](https://user-images.githubusercontent.com/70228962/186089554-ec5c403b-dd95-4f13-83ce-2bd90e4b67c2.png)